Peugeot 208 hatchback - Reliability & safety

 Peugeot has a strong reputation for customer satisfaction and safety

-Peugeot came eighth out of 30 manufacturers in our 2020 Driver Power survey, with good results for build quality, running costs and reasonable servicing prices.
-It's a result that put Peugeot ahead of SEAT, Volkswagen and MINI.
-Around 12% of respondents told us their car had experienced a fault within the first year, which isn’t too bad either.
+Overall, Peugeot came ninth out of 32 manufacturers, which again constitutes a drop year-on-year – from fourth in 2022.
+As was seen with the 208’s specific results, Peugeot customers generally think their cars are stylish and drive well.
+It’s a result that puts Peugeot ahead of Citroen, Toyota and Nissan.
+Around 19% of Peugeot respondents told us their car had experienced a fault within the first year, which isn’t too bad either.

-The lack of a fifth star doesn’t make the 208 an unsafe car.
-There are a plethora of driving aids available, from adaptive cruise control to lane positioning assist, traffic sign recognition to blind spot monitoring.
+On the plus side, there are a plethora of driving aids available, from adaptive cruise control to lane positioning assist, traffic sign recognition to blind spot monitoring.
 It also features driver attention monitoring, which works at speeds over 40mph and analyses steering wheel movements to detect alertness.